CoMeT4MatSci/dftbephy/Input_for_DFTBephy.md

 ```

 ### **RelaxationTimes{}**
-Relaxation times can be calculated within constant relaxation time approximation (CRTA) or self-energy relaxation time approximation (SERTA).
-Regardless of which method is selected, q-point mesh must be defined in this section. *k*-points block is only necessary for SERTA{} method.
+Scattering rates are calculated within the self-energy relaxation time approximation (SERTA). *k*-point mesh must be defined in this section.
 Band selection is optional for both methods.
-Additional properties for relaxation time calculations are as follows:
+Additional properties are as follows:

 | Name | Definition  | Default |
 | ------ | ------ | ------ |